Unboxed-Software/solana-course/content/movie-review-pt1.md

 use borsh::{BorshDeserialize};
 use solana_program::{program_error::ProgramError};

-// only one data struct in this enum, but could have as many options
+// Only one data struct in this enum, but
-// as we want
-pub enum ExampleInstruction {
+// could have as many options as we want pub enum ExampleInstruction {
     TestStruct {
         name: String,